Parsl/parsl/docs/userguide/workflow.rst

 Composing a workflow
 =======

-Workflows in Parsl are created implicitly based on the passing of control or data between apps.
+Workflows in Parsl are created implicitly based on the passing of control or data between ``Apps``.
 The flexibility of this model allows for the creation of a wide range of workflows from sequential through to complex nested, parallel workflows.
-As we will see below a range of workflows can be created by passing AppFutures and DataFutures between apps.
+As we will see below a range of workflows can be created by passing AppFutures and DataFutures between ``Apps``.

 Parsl is also designed to address the requirements of a range of workflows from those that run a large number of very small tasks through to those that run few long running tasks.
 In each case, Parsl can be configured to optimize deployment towards performance or fault tolerance.